microsoft/fast/sites/fast-creator/specs/site.spec.md

 # Creator specifications

-This file contains all specifications in regards to the Creator site's architecture and planning.
+This file contains all specifications in regards to the Creator app's architecture and planning.
 Additional information may be referred to from supplemental markdown files.

 - [Projects](#projects)
     - [Web component libraries](#web-component-libraries)

 ## Projects

-Projects are the serializable data that users create and modify in the FAST Creator site.
+Projects are the serializable data that users create and modify in the FAST Creator app.
 They consist of multi-page layouts representing sites.

 ### Web component libraries